 Morocco is the first country to sign an agreement of this kind with Germany, just after the presentation of the German National Hydrogen Strategy.

-Rabat – Morocco’s ambassador to Germany, Zohour Alaoui, has signed an agreement with the German Federal Minister for Economic Cooperation and Development, Gerd Muller, on the development of the green hydrogen production sector.
+Rabat – Morocco’s ambassador to Germany, Zohour Alaoui, signed on Wednesday an agreement with the German Federal Minister for Economic Cooperation and Development, Gerd Muller, on the development of the green hydrogen production sector.

-Under the hydrogen agreement signed on Wednesday in Berlin, the Moroccan Ministry of Energy, Mines, and Environment will partner with the German Ministry of Economic Cooperation and Development to set up research and investment projects in the use of hydrogen, which constitutes a source of ecologically sound energy.
+Under the June 10 hydrogen agreement, signed in Berlin, the Moroccan Ministry of Energy, Mines, and Environment will partner with the German Ministry of Economic Cooperation and Development to set up research and investment projects in the use of hydrogen, which constitutes a source of ecologically sound energy.

 Both ministries will join efforts to establish two projects as part of the two countries’ economic cooperation.